mohzy83/NppMarkdownPanel/README.md

 # Markdown Panel
 Plugin to preview Markdown, HTML and other files in Notepad++

-- lightweight plugin to preview markdown within Notepad++
+- lightweight plugin to preview markdown and HTML within Notepad++
 - displaying rendered markdown in HTML with embedded IE11
 - can save rendered HTML to a file
+- Dark mode support

-### Original Version
+### Current Version

 The original version can be found [here](https://github.com/mohzy83/NppMarkdownPanel/releases)

-### Current Version

 I forked [UrsineRaven's repo](https://github.com/UrsineRaven/NppMarkdownPanel) because it had some desirable updates and the original did not respond to issues or pull requests in a timely fashion.

-My ([VinsWorldcom](https://github.com/VinsWorldcom/NppMarkdownPanel)) changes to can be found [here](https://github.com/VinsWorldcom/NppMarkdownPanel/releases)
+My ([VinsWorldcom](https://github.com/VinsWorldcom/NppMarkdownPanel)) changes can be found [here](https://github.com/VinsWorldcom/NppMarkdownPanel/releases)

 The plugin renders Markdown as HTML and provides a viewer.
 The plugin can also render HTML documents.
 Additionally, 10 filters can be created manually in the